sait-lab/learn-git/git-branching.md

 ![push-serverfix-branch](./git-branching.assets/push-serverfix-branch.png)

-> The next time one of your collaborators fetches from the server, they will get a reference to where the server’s version of `serverfix` is under the remote branch `origin/serverfix`:
+> The next time one of your collaborators fetches from the server, they will get a reference to where the server's version of `serverfix` is under the remote branch `origin/serverfix`:
 >
 >```console
 >$ git fetch origin
 >```
 >
-> It’s important to note that when you do a fetch that brings down new remote-tracking branches, you don’t automatically have local, editable copies of them.
-In other words, in this case, you don’t have a new `serverfix` branch — you have only an `origin/serverfix` pointer that you can’t modify.
+> It's important to note that when you do a fetch that brings down new remote-tracking branches, you don't automatically have local, editable copies of them.
+In other words, in this case, you don't have a new `serverfix` branch — you have only an `origin/serverfix` pointer that you can't modify.
 >
 > To merge this work into your current working branch, you can run `git merge origin/serverfix`.
 If you want your own `serverfix` branch that you can work on, you can base it off your remote-tracking branch:
 >